 A dismissal is automatically deemed unfair under the UDA if an employee can show that his or her dismissal was wholly or mainly attributable to one of the following:

-If an employee alleges that he or she has been dismissed in a discriminatory manner (i.e., on one of the nine grounds upon which discrimination is prohibited by the Employment Equality Acts; see Section VIII), he or she may bring a claim before the WRC, and subsequently before the Labour Court on appeal.
-Either of these bodies may award compensation (subject to a maximum of two years' gross remuneration, depending on the claim) or reinstatement.
+If an employee alleges that he or she has been dismissed in a discriminatory manner (i.e., on one of the nine grounds upon which discrimination is prohibited by the Employment Equality Acts (see Section VIII)), he or she may bring a claim before the WRC and subsequently before the Labour Court on appeal.
+Either of these bodies may award compensation (subject to a maximum of two years' gross remuneration, depending on the claim), reinstatement or re-engagement.
 In gender discrimination cases, a claim may be made directly to the Circuit Court, which can, in theory, award unlimited compensation.
 There is no minimum service threshold for an employee to be covered by this legislation.

 Once in continuous employment for at least 13 weeks, an employee is entitled to a minimum period of statutory notice of termination.
 The minimum length of the notice period will depend on the employee's length of service (although greater periods of notice can be provided for by contract):

-An employee may waive the right to notice and accept payment in lieu of notice.
+An employee may waive the right to notice and accept payment in lieu.
 Alternatively, the contract can stipulate a right to pay in lieu of notice.
-An employer may dismiss an employee without notice or payment in lieu of notice if the employee has fundamentally breached the employment contract amounting to a repudiation of the employment contract, or if they are guilty of gross misconduct.
+An employer may dismiss an employee without notice or payment in lieu of notice if the employee has fundamentally breached the employment contract amounting to a repudiation of the employment contract, or if the employee is guilty of gross misconduct.

 To settle a dispute, including a redundancy situation, compromise or claim, the parties can enter into a settlement agreement.
-For the settlement agreement to be enforced, as a matter of contract law, the employee must receive something over and above what they might otherwise be entitled to.
+For the settlement agreement to be enforced, as a matter of contract law, the employee must receive something over and above what they might otherwise be entitled to (i.e., an ex gratia payment).
 The employee should also be advised in writing and given the opportunity to obtain independent legal advice in relation to the terms of the agreement.